 - Improve the availability of education for students with special needs and the quality of the education at all educational levels, create a support system for a smooth transition from school to working life.

-Chapters of Annual Report of the Estonian Human Rights Centre 2014 – 2015 PDF file and text version:
+Chapters of Annual Report of the Estonian Human Rights Centre 2014 – 2015: PDF file

 Foreword – Ahto Lobjakas